Jah Paul Jo: The Prime Movers

 Hailing from Sierra Madre, California, The Prime Movers – Gary Putman on guitar and vocals, Severs Ramsey on vocals and bass and Curt Lichter on drums – formed in 1983, adapting their name from a favorite episode of the science fiction TV series, The Twilight Zone.
 The band first garnered attention with the mini-LP "Museum" released in 1984 on Jah Paul Jo's indie label, Birdcage Records.
 Cashbox Magazine wrote in their edition of August 6, 1988, "Gary Putman weaves an ethereal tapestry which blends technical wizardry with pure emotion to create one of the most stylistically unique guitar sounds ever (Did you hear that, Les Paul?)."

 While playing the Southern California club circuit, the band landed a major label deal with Island Records.
-A&R reps saw The Prime Movers at the legendary nightclub, Madame Wong's Chinatown and immediately signed the band to the label.
+A&R reps saw The Prime Movers at the nightclub Madame Wong's and immediately signed the band to the label.

 Island Records UK released two singles and a self-titled EP that found favor with the English record buying public and were critically acclaimed by the British press.
 A song from the EP, "Strong As I Am," was featured song in the 1986 film Manhunter, and on its soundtrack LP, as well as being released as the A-side of a single on MCA Records.
 A UK tour with Big Country followed.